Vulgar Opinions: The NHL DOES Have A Vested Interest In A Women’s Hockey League

 The estimated populations for the United States and Canada are approximately 352 million and climbing.
 Roughly half of those people are female and according to the United States Census Bureau’s 2012 study on Age and Sex Composition in the United States, approximately 30 million of those women are between the ages of 5 and 19 years old, when most people begin and then define their sports fandom.

-I would call courting those women, in layperson’s terms, a serious economic benefit, especially since the NHL lags behind in courting female fans vs. courting male fans.
+I would call engaging those women as new fans, in layperson’s terms, a serious economic benefit, especially since the NHL lags behind in female fandom vs. male fandom.
 (I’m assuming the columns in that link go in order of the text above (and that there is a typo in their first sentence) since they didn’t label them worth a sh*t, which makes the NHL fan split 58.7% – 41.3% in favor of men.)
-It doesn’t matter which of those columns is the NHL’s because they all show that they lag behind in courting a demographic that is only less predisposed to following sports because men rigged the system that way from the beginning and Title IX can only undo so much of the damage.
+It doesn’t matter which of those columns is the NHL’s because they all show that they lag behind in engaging a demographic that is only less predisposed to following sports because men rigged the system that way from the beginning and Title IX can only undo so much of the damage.

 The catch-22s are all over the place.
 Networks don’t televise or report on Women’s sports because they don’t get ratings.
 They don’t get ratings because women (and men) don’t follow them because they’re never televised or reported on.
 Women don’t get broadcasting jobs because men are used to hearing men call games.
 Men are used to men calling games because women never get broadcasting jobs.
 (You could probably repeat these for virtually any minority that has been legally or systemically pushed out of sports.)